sxtxixtxcxh/Pixen/README.markdown

 Compiling the Tip-of-Tree Build
 -------------------------------

-Mac OS X 10.6+ and Xcode 3.2+ are required to compile Pixen.
+Mac OS X 10.8 and Xcode 4.6 are recommended to compile Pixen.
-We recommend Xcode 4, which is available for free on the Mac App Store for OS X 10.7 "Lion" users.

 1. Open Terminal (found in the "Utilities" folder inside your "Applications" folder) and `cd` into a folder in which you'd like to place Pixen's source tree.
 For example: `cd ~/Desktop`.
 2. Issue the following command to pull the latest source code to Pixen: `git clone git://github.com/Pixen/Pixen.git`